Human Genome Sciences

-Corporate history
+History

 The company was founded by Alan Walton, Wally Steinberg, and Craig Venter, who at the time founded the non-profit TIGR to begin sequencing and submitting patents on hundreds of thousands of protein-encoding DNA fragments.
-In 1992 Wally Steinberg hired William A. Haseltine as the first CEO of Human Genome Sciences, where he served as the founding chairman and chief executive officer for the first twelve years of the company.
+In 1992, Wally Steinberg hired William A. Haseltine as the first CEO of Human Genome Sciences, where he served as the founding chairman and chief executive officer for the first twelve years of the company.

 In April 1993, SmithKline Beecham invested in Human Genome Sciences to acquire access to the new tools of genomic discovery.
 The initial $125 million transaction was the largest funding received by a fledgling biotechnology company.
 A year later, Human Genome Sciences and SmithKline Beecham split another $320 million raised by selling access to the Human Genome Sciences discovery tools to several other pharmaceutical companies, including the Japanese company Takeda, the German company Merck, the US company Schering Plough and the French Company Sanofi.

 By the fall of 1994, the Institute of Genomic Research, working with Human Genome Sciences, had isolated and characterized by partial sequence analysis more than 90% of all human genes.
-Preliminary information regarding the tissue and cell in which they were expressed as messenger RNA was available as data regarding their expression in normal and disease tissues.
+Preliminary information regarding the tissue and cell in which they were expressed as messenger RNA was available, as data regarding their expression in normal and disease tissues.
 Over the next several years, Human Genome Sciences initiated clinical trials of several new drugs discovered using genomic methods.
 These included a new skin growth factor, Keratinocyte growth factor 2, for the treatment of diabetic ulcers and cancer therapy-induced mucositis, a vascular endothelial growth factor for the treatment of peripheral limb ischemia, radio-iodinated B Lymphocyte Stimulator (BLyS) for the treatment of multiple myeloma, a monoclonal antibody to treat cancer that recognizes the Trail receptor, and a monoclonal antibody that antagonizes BLyS (belimumab, trade name Benlysta).

+In 1997, the company decided to build a $40 million drug production plant in Rockville.